Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 The root cause of the problem is that the CRD has never been modified (upgraded) - once first deployed the resource is never modified, only loaded and reconciled.

-To retain backward compatibility we would need manually merge the generated code with prior versions to retain both the property definitions and the conversion support previously generated.
+To retain backward compatibility we would need to manually merge the generated code with prior versions to retain both the property definitions and the conversion support previously generated.

 There are many problems with this approach: